-What is the relationship between adherence to dietary guidelines/recommendations or specific dietary patterns (assessed using methods other than index/score, cluster or factor, or reduced rank regression analyses) and risk of cardiovascular disease?
+What is the relationship between adherence to dietary guidelines or recommendations or specific dietary patterns (assessed using methods other than index or score, cluster or factor, or reduced rank regression analyses) and risk of cardiovascular disease?

 What is the evidence that supports this conclusion?
 For more information, click on the Evidence Summary link below.

 Search Plan and Results

 What were the search parameters and selection criteria used to identify literature to answer this question?
 For more information, click on the Search Plan and Results link below.